 Is defined as the relationships or connections individuals cultivate with their counterparts.
 In China, business relations are socially embedded, with friendship at the forefront of any trade deal.
 In China, friendship leads to business whereas in the West, friendship is often formed from business.

 Means to ‘keep face’ and is the act of avoiding embarrassment when a mistake is made.
 By making an individual lose face, risks the injured party not wanting to do business in the future.
-Typical actions that would offend a Chinese business person could include, pointing out mistakes; disagreeing with a senior in a meeting; over-use of humour; and pushing for a decision too soon.
+Typical actions that would offend a Chinese business person could include, pointing out mistakes; disagreeing with a senior executive in a meeting; over-use of humour; and pushing for a decision too soon.

 Pre and post negotiation meals are common and are often seen as more valuable than formal meetings, as it allows for personal trust to be built and ‘guanxi’ to be formed.